benorama/ngrx-demo-workspace/README.md

 * [Angular CLI](https://cli.angular.io)
 * [Ionic CLI](http://ionicframework.com/docs/cli/)

+WARNING: in order to be able to support Ionic multi-app projects, you'll need the latest Ionic CLI (4.3.0+, with `npm install -g ionic@latest`) and latest NodeJS (v10+)

 ### Web app

 To run web app, we use the root Nx Project package and Angular CLI.